PrefectHQ/prefect/docs/ui/roles.md

 ## Role permissions

-The following permissions are available for custom roles
+The following permissions are available for custom roles.

 ### Blocks